afeld/dotfiles/atom/packages/linter/README.md

 ## Coming soon

 - linter-pep257, for python, using `pep257`.
-- linter-ruby, for ruby, using `ruby -wc`.
 - linter-rst, for reStructuredText, using `docutils`.
-- linter-pyflakes, for python, using `pyflakes`.
 - linter-phplint, for PHP, using `phplint`.
-- linter-pep8, for python, using `pep8`.
-- linter-lua, for Lua, using `luac -p`.
-- linter-jsxhint, for JSX (React.js), using `jsxhint`.
 - linter-jsl, for JavaScript, using `jsl`.
 - linter-oclitnt, for C / C++ / Objective-C, using `OCLint`.